vigetlabs/microcosm-quickstart/docs/microcosm-quickstart.md

 export default Planets
 ```

-Now we see a list of planets!
+Check out the list of planets in your browser!
 Now you might be asking yourself:

 > You said that Presenters isolate the view layer from the
 > application.
 Where's the separation?